-We check out the latest in streaming from Sony and Freeview.
+We check out the latest from Sony and Freeview.

 The Sony A9F and Freeview’s new plug-in device both run Android TV.
 While it’s not the most sophisticated operating system, Android TV has advantages over the bespoke systems used by various TV manufacturers.

 The system links to your Google account and offers the same video and music apps that you might have on your phone or tablet.
 In fact, it suggests you download those you already have on your other devices when you first set up the system, which is nice if you like continuity.

 Navigation is simple, and will feel familiar to anyone who has used YouTube.